 The Executive Committee shall meet upon call of the president or upon call of one-third of the membership of the Executive Committee to consider such matters as may be pertinent to the association.
 In the event of inability to convene the meeting of the Executive Committee, the president is authorized to conduct the business of the committee by mail, telephone, or any other appropriate means of communication.
 All actions of the Executive Committee shall be reported to the membership at the earliest possible time following such actions by means of the SFRA Review.

 The officers of the association shall be chosen by the membership.
 There shall be a president, a vice president, a secretary, and a treasurer.
 They shall take office on January 1 of the year succeeding their election.
+The terms of office shall be staggered, such that in any given year up to two officers may be newly elected to their positions.

 The president shall be chief executive of the association; he/she shall preside at all meetings of the membership and the Executive Committee, have general and active management of the business of the association, and see that all orders and resolutions of the Executive Committee are carried out; the president shall have general superintendence and direction of all other officers of the association and shall see that their duties are properly performed; the president shall submit a report of the operations of the association for the fiscal year to the Executive Committee and to the membership at the annual meeting, and from time to time shall report to the Executive Committee on matters within the president’s knowledge that may affect the association; the president shall be ex officio member of all standing committees and shall have the powers and duties in management usually vested in the office of president of a corporation; the president shall appoint all committees herein unless otherwise provided.